awegroup/awe-era5/README.md

 # Airborne Wind Energy Resource Analysis Using the ERA5 Dataset

 This repository contains the Python code for analysing the airborne wind energy resource using the ERA5 dataset.
-The paper has been submitted to Renewable Energy.
+The paper has been submitted to Renewable Energy and is available as preprint from https://arxiv.org/abs/1808.07718

 ## Step 1: Preparing Python environment

 The code is developed in Python 2.7.
 It is recommended to use [Anaconda](https://conda.io/docs/user-guide/install/index.html#regular-installation) for setting up the environment.

 ### Installation using Anaconda

 The following instructions assume the usage of Linux and an installed version of Anaconda.
 Create a new virtual environment using the lower command.

  ```commandline
 conda create --name [env_name] python=2.7